doub7e/doub7e/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am Shuangqi, a Ph.D. student at EPFL, advised by [Dr. Mathieu Salzmann](https://people.epfl.ch/mathieu.salzmann/) and [Prof. Pascal Fua](https://people.epfl.ch/pascal.fua).
 My research interests lie in building steerable, reliable and explainable AI.
-Currently, I am working on scaling up <abbr title="Training Data Attribution helps identify which training examples most influence a model's predictions on specific test cases">Training Data Attribution (TDA)</abbr> so that we can build better LLMs in a data-driven way.
+Currently, I am working on scaling up Training Data Attribution (TDA)[^1] so that we can build better LLMs in a data-driven way.
 If this sounds interesting to you, feel free to reach out and discuss with me!

+[^1]: Training Data Attribution helps identify which training examples most influence a model's predictions on specific test cases.